nus-cs2113-AY2021S2/tp/docs/team/leeyp.md

 ## Overview
 This is a student project for university software development course.
 I am one of the contributors to the FridgeFriend project.

-## Project: FridgeFriend

-FridgeFriend is an app for managing food in the fridge, optimised for use via a Command Line Interface (CLI).
-If you can type fast, FridgeFriend can track your cold or frozen groceries faster and easier than any other apps.
-It is written in Java, and has more than 5500 lines of code.

 ## Summary of Contributions
 Given below are my contributions to the project: